Close Menu

 Breaking Down Metal Roof Costs at Per Square Foot Pricing

-Metal roofing prices range from $7 to $30 per square foot in 2026, depending on the material, panel style, and finish.
+In 2026, residential metal roofing typically ranges from $7–$30 per square foot installed.
+For context: basic exposed-fastener steel in the Midwest may start near $7/sq. ft., while premium standing seam copper in coastal regions can exceed $40/sq. ft. due to material and labor variables.
 Basic exposed fastener steel systems sit at the lower end, while premium standing seam and copper installations can reach $40 or more per square foot.
 Steel panels are typically less expensive than aluminum, copper, or zinc.

 Factors Influencing the Total Cost from Materials to Installation